Israel – Japan Tax Treaty

 .jp

-Israel-Japan relations
+Israel-Japan Relations

-Japan and Israel have cultivated a strong economic relationship built on mutual interests and collaboration beginning in 1952 with Japan and Israel opening relations.
+Japan and Israel have cultivated a strong economic relationship built on mutual interests and collaboration since 1952.
 Technology and innovation are key drivers, with Japanese companies leveraging Israel’s vibrant startup ecosystem and Israeli firms capitalizing on Japan’s market access and technological expertise.
 This has led to fruitful partnerships, joint ventures, and knowledge exchange, fueling economic growth for both nations.

-In 2022, the total trade volume between the two countries reached approximately $3.5 billion.
+In 2022, the total trade volume between the two countries reached approximately $2.7 billion.
+In addition to technology, healthcare, renewable energy, agriculture, and defense sectors have become focal points of cooperation.
+Japanese investments in Israel’s healthcare technologies and Israeli companies tapping into Japan’s expertise in renewable energy and agricultural innovation have yielded significant advancements.
+These collaborations address global challenges while fostering both countries’ economic development and job creation.
 To further bolster their economic ties, Japan and Israel have established business forums, bilateral agreements, and initiatives to facilitate trade and investment.
 These platforms allow businesses to connect, explore partnerships, and expand market reach.
 Additionally, both nations actively promote delegations, trade missions, and investment seminars, fostering deeper engagement and a favorable environment for economic cooperation.

 Details about the Embassy of Israel in Japan